Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Computational Experiments

 \subsection{Experimental Configuration}

-Our ScPO is implemented in Python, and the MILPs of the matheuristic algorithm are solved using CPLEX version 22.1.1.0.
-In several parts, for both the ScPO and benchmark policies introduced later, we employ a Python TSP Solver to solve TSP \citep{tsp} and a Python wrapper for the Hybrid Genetic Search algorithm proposed by \cite{vidal2012hybrid} to solve capacitated vehicle routing problems \citep{cvrp}.
+Our ScenPO is implemented in Python, using SciPy \citep{2020SciPy-NMeth}, Scikit-learn \citep{pedregosa2011scikit}, Torch \citep{torch}, and PyTorch-Lightning \citep{falcon2019pytorch}.
+The MILPs of the matheuristic algorithm are solved using CPLEX version 22.1.1.0 \citep{cplex}.
+In several parts, for both the ScenPO and benchmark policies introduced later, we employ a Python TSP Solver to solve the TSP \citep{tsp} and a Python wrapper for the Hybrid Genetic Search algorithm proposed by \cite{vidal2012hybrid} to solve capacitated vehicle routing problems \citep{cvrp}.
 The experiments are run on a computer cluster with 2.4 GHz AMD Genoa 9654 (2x) CPU sockets with 2 GB RAM per core.

+In the following, we first introduce our data sets.
+Afterward, we will introduce seven benchmark types to structurally assess all components of ScenPO.
+We finally discuss our parameter settings.

-\subsubsection{Synthetic Data.}
+\subsubsection{Synthetic data.}